Malgorzata-Niemczyk/homework-3-jfdzr2-stopwatch/README.md

 Reset - to reset the timer results without saving

-Next - to add another timer, and the previous timer result is displayed below the main time.
+Next - to add another timer, and the previous timer result is displayed below the main timer.
 (As a simulation of a situation when one runner gets into a finish line and then the timer is started for another runner)

 Save - to save the timer results into localStorage